aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 platform tfa personality arfa
 ```

 Currently, this command **must** be manually entered into the device configurations **before** trying to push the command with AVD.
-After you have entered it manually on each node, add the following yaml to group_vars/WAN1.yml and run the deployment playbook:
+After you have entered it manually on each node, add the following YAML to group_vars/WAN1.yml and run the deployment playbook:

 ```yaml
 eos_cli: |
   platform tfa personality arfa
 ```

-Retest the services, they should now be working provided the CPEs and aggregation node are properly configured.
+Retest the services.
+They should now work, provided the CPEs and aggregation node are correctly configured.